First few days

 A BC Services Card with a photo is more secure.
 If your card is stolen, no one else can use it.

-The Interim Federal Health Program – Refugees and Refugee Claimants
+The Interim Federal Health Program – Refugees and Refugee claimants

 The Interim Federal Health Program provides limited, temporary health coverage for resettled refugees, protected persons, and refugee claimants and their dependents.